Holly-Horwood/holiday_helper/README.md

 - Go to my repository https://github.com/Holly-Horwood/second-milestone-project
 - Click on the clone or download button
 - In the Clone with HTTPs section, click  to copy the clone URL for my repository.
-- Open Git Bash
+- Open your environment terminal
-- Type `git clone`, and then paste my URL that you copied.
+- Type `git clone` into the command line and then paste my URL that you copied.
 - Press enter and the clone will be created.

 ### **GitHub** ###

-All coding was committed and pushed to my Github repositiory at:
+All coding was committed and pushed to my Github repository at:

 https://github.com/Holly-Horwood/second-milestone-project